3. Tools

 3.1.3.1.
 Scenario-specific

 This option selects a single earthquake scenario from the results of the Earthquake Rupture Forecasting to generate corresponding ground motion maps to be used in regional seismic analysis.
 Note that many ground motion maps can be generated from a single scenario because of the uncertainties associated with the ground motion prediction equations.
 Users need to identify the source ID and the rupture ID of the scenario they would like to analyze and input them into the Scenario-specific selection pane.
-To identify the source and rupture IDs, users can visualize in the scenario selection panel as shown in Fig. 3.1.3.1.1 or visualize the earthquake rupture scenarios created in ERF by write click the Earthquake Rupturtes – RupFile layer in the visualization pane in Earthquake Rupture pane and open the attribute table as shown in Fig. 3.1.3.1.2.
+To identify the source and rupture IDs, users can visualize in the scenario selection panel as shown in Fig. 3.1.3.1.1 or visualize the earthquake rupture scenarios created in ERF by right-clicking the Earthquake Ruptures – RupFile layer in the visualization pane in Earthquake Rupture pane and open the attribute table as shown in Fig. 3.1.3.1.2.
 Then users click on each row in the rupture table on the scenario selection panel, the rupture ID, and source ID will be filled automatically.

 ../../../../../_images/R2DEQSRupVizTableView.png